reicalasso/beyond_transformer/docs/archive/updated_performance_table.md

 ## Conclusion

-The performance analysis reveals that Neural State Machine models offer competitive alternatives to traditional architectures with unique trade-offs:
+The performance analysis reveals that PULSE models offer competitive alternatives to traditional architectures with unique trade-offs:

-- **SimpleNSM** provides excellent efficiency for resource-constrained applications
+- **SimplePulse** provides excellent efficiency for resource-constrained applications
 - **AdvancedHybrid** offers balanced performance for general use cases
 - **SequentialHybrid** delivers maximum capability for complex tasks
 - **Baseline models** (LSTM, Transformer) remain competitive in their respective domains

-The updated performance table demonstrates that NSM architectures can achieve favorable performance characteristics while providing novel capabilities in memory management and interpretability.
+The updated performance table demonstrates that PULSE architectures can achieve favorable performance characteristics while providing novel capabilities in memory management and interpretability.